 It can neither be stated too often nor too emphatically that socialism in any form is by definition an ideology of force and violence.
 It can operate in no other way.
 By virtue of what it is, it can function by no other means.
 To achieve even a tiny fraction of its stated aims — no matter how well-intentioned those aims may (or may not) actually be — socialism must at minimum resort to massive acts of expropriation.
 One foolproof method for demonstrating the truth of this is by asking that all charity, all welfare, all social-security, all single-payer, all forms of coercive taxation and universal basic income money — all of it be contributed voluntarily, much like the Kibbutzim, which have been an unmitigated failure.

 In America the Indian Reservations, which are the opposite of voluntary, also testify to the impossibility and the calamitous injustice of socialism.
-The Indian Reservations were explicitly modeled off of Fabian-socialist utopian ideals — specifically, a Fabain named John Collier, a Columbia-educated social worker, community organizer, and utopian dreamer who was in charge of the Native American administration during FDR’s entire administration and patterned as well off of Mussolini’s socialist ideals in Italy.
+The Indian Reservations were explicitly modeled off of Fabian-socialist utopian ideals — specifically, a Fabain named John Collier, a Columbia-educated social worker, community organizer, and utopian dreamer who was in charge of the Native American Reservations during FDR’s entire administration and patterned as well off of Mussolini’s socialist ideals in Italy.
 The Reservations are into the present day places in America, right now, where food, housing, “universal basic income,” healthcare, education and much more are provided by a big benevolent government with money that pours freely in.
 Here the leading cause of death among young men is suicide.
-Their educational system is utterly broken, though not as broken as the reservation healthcare systems, which are absolutely appalling.
+Their educational system is utterly broken, though not as broken as the Reservation’s healthcare systems, which are absolutely appalling.
 These utopias also have the highest rate of poverty among any racial group in the country — more than twice the national average — and are environmentally filthy, all of which is quite strange, considering their utopian nature and the sheer amounts of money they receive.
 They also have the highest unemployment rates in the country, and perhaps there is a clue there.
-Socialism is not only by definition an ideology of force.
+But socialism is not only by definition an ideology of force.
 It is also a mathematical impossibility.
 It is mathematically doomed to failure, and all the central planners and pundits and majorities and media and social-media mobs in the world will not be able to overcome that.
 That is one reason I wrote and then rewrote this book.

 All-around government regimentation is not the answer.